iota-community/X-Team_IOTA_Streams/README.md

 ### Documentation

-Community content goal includes everything related to writing, curating, and sharing content around with solid documentation at every launch, that is kept up-to-date, well-written explanations of tangible use cases to stimulate developer interest
+Documentation goal includes everything related to writing, curating, and sharing content around with solid documentation at every launch, that is kept up-to-date, well-written explanations of tangible use cases to stimulate developer interest

 > [Discuss the work-in-progress ideas for documentation here →]